 Catherine was carrying Alexander McQueen black Wicca mini satchel in smooth black leather.
 Thanks to HeavenQRF for three quick ids.
 Duchess owns the Alexander McQueen Wicca Mini Satchel in white and Alexander McQueen Wicca Mini Clutch in Raffia bag.

 The Duchess of Cambridge wore her Ralph Lauren Collection Black Suede High Heel Boot.

 Her Mappin & Webb Empress earrings finished the look.

-This week has started on some big news on royal front.
+This week has started with some big news on the royal front.
 On a positive note, Palace announced that Princess Beatrice will marry Edoardo Mapelli Mozzi on Friday 29 May at the Chapel Royal, St James’s Palace in London where Prince George and Prince Louis were christened.
 I do not expect the wedding to be telecast but we might get some beautiful pictures.

 On the sad news, Dan Watoon the Sun journalist reported that Queen’s eldest Grandson Peter Phillips, son of Princess Anne is separating from his wife Autumn Phillips.
 This was the most shocking news of 2020.
 The couple always looked so lovely and had two absolutely adorable little girls.
-I am saddened for the family and girls but wish them very best.
+I am saddened for the family and girls but wish them the very best.
 It is reported that the couple told the Queen some months ago following a long period of discussions.
 Their wedding was a big milestone in Catherine’s life too as she met Her Majesty for the first time at this wedding.
 The statement was released by the couple stating,

 “After informing HM The Queen and members of both families last year, Peter and Autumn jointly agreed to separate.
 They had reached the conclusion that this was the best course of action for their two children and ongoing friendship.